pmilaneo/ArmoniK.Community/CONTRIBUTING.md

 ### Submit an issue

-Before submitting a new issue, please take a look at the existing [ArmoniK issues](https://github.com/aneoconsulting/ArmoniK/issues) and [Discussions](https://github.com/aneoconsulting/ArmoniK/discussions) to see if someone already mentioned your issue.
-If it already exists, it may inform you of workaround readily available.
+Before submitting a new issue, please take a look at the existing [ArmoniK issues](https://github.com/aneoconsulting/ArmoniK/issues) and [Discussions](https://github.com/aneoconsulting/ArmoniK/discussions) to see if someone already mentioned a similar one or even the same issue you would like to raise.
+If it already exists, it may inform you of a workaround that is readily available.

 We want to fix issues as soon as possible, but before fixing a bug, we need to reproduce and confirm it.
 In order to do so, we require you to provide a minimal reproduction example.
 This will give us important information without having to ask you multiple complementary questions.